-When my son was a newborn, all I wanted was for him to be comfortable.
+When my son was a baby, all I wanted was for him to be comfortable.
 His needs were so simple, and it was pretty easy to keep him fed, warm, and dry.
 Everything that touched him had to be soft.
 The softest diapers, the coziest sleepers, the plushest blankets, and so many soft toys!
 His favorite was a hand-made angora kitten that he called “Kitty”.
 He loved the feel of her thick, soft fur, and hugged her tightly every night until he fell asleep.

 One of our first jobs as parents is to provide a cozy, comforting environment for our children.
 Subconsciously, we try to emulate the soft cushion of the womb for our children.
 Think of how a baby feels floating in a sea of amniotic fluid; how wonderful it must feel to somersault, twist, and turn without interference.
 We can’t keep our babies in pools of water forever, but we can surround them with kitten-soft clothes and bedding.